hakam00ra/hashTable/README.md

 ## Description

-Hash table implementation with seperate chaining collision handling.
+Hash table implementation with separate chaining collision handling.
 This means that when a new key maps to an already used index of the table, the new value is also stored in that index.

 This is achieved by using a linked list inside the hash table structure and simply adding nodes to each index whenever a collision occurs.